diegosoc/datathon2023/README.md

 # datathon2023
 Datathon from Canary Islands

+Graphics created with Kibana and showed in the Datathon: imageskibana

 To create the envinroment please run setup_environment.bat and later change the interpreter to this new environment